-North Main Street Reconstruction.
+- 1. North Main Street Reconstruction.
 The reconstruction of North Main Street from Route 62 to the City Hall Park, completed in 2012, replaced all utilities, street lighting, sidewalks, completely reconstructed the road surface, revitalized the streetscape to improve the appearance of downtown and optimized the timing of the lights to facilitate traffic flow.
 The North Main Street Reconstruction Project replaced downtown sidewalks and redesigned crosswalks to improve pedestrian safety.
-The revitalized streetscape has greatly approved the appearance of our downtown.
+The revitalized streetscape has greatly approved the appearance of our downtown. - 2.
 City Place.
-Barre City used \$700,000 from a 2009 Neighborhood Stabilization Program Grant in 2009 to acquire and redevelop 219 North Main Street.
+Barre City used \$700,000 from a Neighborhood Stabilization Program Grant in 2009 to acquire and redevelop 219 North Main Street.
 The city also purchased the adjoining property at 9 Merchant Street.
 In 2011, the city razed the dilapidated structure located on the property and readied the site for redevelopment.
 A conceptual redevelopment plan was completed in 2012 and a developer was selected to construct, own and operate the building.
-Construction a 4-story, 78,000 square foot mixed-use office building, with retail space on the first floor, health-based businesses on the second floor, and 40,000 square feet of office space, capable of housing up to 320 workers, on the third and fourth floors is currently underway.
-Most of the space in the building has already been leased.
+Construction a 4-story, 84,000 square foot mixed-use office building was completed in early 2014.
+This building now houses VTrans with a 15-year lease agreement, along with a health-based business in the back. - 3.
 Merchants Row.
 A master plan was prepared for Merchants Row in 2010 in anticipation of major improvements being made once the North Main Street Reconstruction project was completed.
-Efforts to implement that plan are currently underway.
+Efforts to implement that plan continue.
 One of the key elements of that plan is the creation of a continuous sidewalk along the rear entrance of the North Main Street buildings.
-The plan also includes a recreational path paralleling the railroad tracks, which would be one of the segments of the much desired Central Vermont Bike Path connecting Barre City and Montpelier.
+The plan also includes a recreational path paralleling the railroad tracks, which would be one of the segments of the much-desired Central Vermont Bike Path connecting Barre City and Montpelier. - 4.
 North Main to Summer Street.
 A master plan was prepared for the blocks between North Main Street and Summer Street.
-That plan calls for primarily new residential development on Summer, Merchant and Elm Streets that replicates historic patterns and infill development along street frontages with connected 'parking courts' in the center of the blocks.
+That plan calls for primarily new residential development on Summer, Merchant and Elm Streets that replicates historic patterns and infill development along street frontages with connected 'parking courts' in the center of the blocks. - 5.
 TIF District.
 Barre City sought and received state approval for a Tax Increment Financing (TIF) district in 2012.
-The downtown TIF district will allow the city to capture the increased property tax revenues generated through revitalization in our downtown and use those dollars to fund the improvements need to support redevelopment.
-It is anticipated that many of the public improvements recommended in the City Place, Merchants Row, and North Main to Summer Street plans will be completed with TIF money.
+The downtown TIF district has allowed the city to capture the increased property tax revenues generated through revitalization in our downtown and use those dollars to fund the improvements need to support redevelopment.
+TIF funds were used to develop the Campbell Place parking lot, the Enterprise Aly redevelopment, the Keith Avenue Parking lot (in lieu of a parking structure) and the Pearl Street Pedestrian Way. - 6.
 Downtown Designation.
 Barre City has a state Designated Downtown, which provides benefits to businesses and property owners within the district such as state income tax credits for building improvements.

-Streamlined Permitting.
-Barre City has implemented a "while you wait" permitting system.
-The city has a zoning administrator available to assist applicants with navigating the regulatory and permitting system.
-Barre City has formed a Development Review Board (DRB), eliminating the need for some projects to be reviewed by two separate boards, and more projects can be approved administratively without requiring a DRB hearing.
+With the adoption of the new Unified Development Ordinance (zoning and subdivision), the Planning Commission expanded the designated Downtown, and the City will pursue the necessary revision.

-Rental Registration and Inspection Program.
+7. Rental Registration and Inspection Program.
 Barre City has adopted an ordinance that requires annual registration of all rental units and establishes minimum health and safety standards for rental housing.
-Recent changes to the program with the Fire Department taking over responsibility for conducting inspections from the Building Department has increased staff capacity for the program and should bolster city efforts to improve the quality of our housing stock
+Recent changes to the program with the Fire Department taking over responsibility for conducting inspections from the Building Department has increased staff capacity for the program and should bolster city efforts to improve the quality of our housing stock.